FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 5a.
 Key Constituents (Typical)

-The key constituents of Liquidambar styraciflua balsam extract include cinnamic acid, cinnamyl cinnamate, and styrene, among others.
-The exact composition can vary based on factors such as the tree's growing conditions and the extraction process.
-These constituents are responsible for the extract's characteristic balsamic and sweet aroma.
+The key constituents of Liquidambar styraciflua balsam extract include cinnamic acid, cinnamyl cinnamate, and styrene.
+These compounds contribute to its characteristic balsamic and sweet aroma.
+The composition of the extract can vary based on factors such as geographic origin, harvest time, and processing methods.

 Citation hooks: FlavScents; peer-reviewed literature; authoritative industry references